Grammarly Review 2019: Is Grammarly worth it? A Human Editor Weighs In

 Here’s a great overview from Grammarly comparing the free versus the premium models:

 Customized Feedback: My Favorite Feature and Why

-My favorite feature out of all of these has to be the ability to personalize the type of feedback you want.
+My favorite feature of Grammarly Premium is the ability to personalize the type of feedback you want.

-As a writer, I can’t tell you how many times I’ve gritted my teeth through feedback from a person who didn’t understand the purpose, intent, or direction of my writing.
+As a writer, I can’t tell you how many times I’ve gritted my teeth through feedback from a person who didn’t understand the purpose or intent of my writing.

 Let’s talk about why these settings are important, and how Grammarly helps you draw the lines in the sand when it comes to your writing.